AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.__init__(compiler='', tempDir='', supportCodeDir='')

-   All three of the RoadRunner options default to the empty string, in this case, the default values are used.
+   All three of the libRoadRunner options default to the empty string, in this case, the default values are used.